Garnet, Tsavorite Meaning and Properties

 Tsavorite Garnet History

 Tsavorite is renowned for its healing properties, believed to enhance the immune system, metabolism and detoxification processes, while also promoting spiritual healing and recovery from trauma.
 Its green color associates it with the heart chakra in Hinduism, symbolizing love and compassion.
-In feng shui, tsavorite's green hue represents wood energy, fostering growth and vitality.
-Moreover, tsavorite is cherished for its ability to attract prosperity, instill strength and cultivate a deep appreciation for beauty.
+In feng shui, tsavorite meaning represents wood energy, fostering growth and vitality.
+Moreover, tsavorite meaning is linked to an ability to attract prosperity, instill strength and cultivate a deep appreciation for beauty.

 Tsavorite, the rarest type of garnet, is a gem-quality variety of grossular (grossularite) garnet.
 Known for its brilliance and dispersion, tsavorite can surpass emeralds in these qualities while matching their hardness.
 Its exceptionally high refractive index grants it a sparkle reminiscent of diamonds.
 Despite garnets typically exhibiting magnetic properties, tsavorite stands out as one of the least magnetic varieties.